fish-quant/fq-segmentation/docs/tools.md

 2. **Start Jupyter notebook**: `jupyter notebook --NotebookApp.allow_origin='*' --no-browser`
 3. Copy the provided URL including the token, in ImJoy connect to this Jupyter notebook.

 We also provide Python source code illustrating the basic usage in the folder `workflows`.

-For installation instruction, please consult the dedicated [**section**](installation.md).

 A more detailed description of each workflow is provided in the dedicated sections.